-When doing a big home project like a renovation, there is a lot of room for challenges and renovations usually take longer than expected.
+When doing a big home project like a kitchen redesign or a bathroom renovation, there is a lot of room for challenges and renovations usually take longer than expected.
 It’s an exciting time for you and your family, but there may be times that you just want your project to be finished and over with.

 The most important things to remember are to stay calm and that communication is key.
 At Maxwell House Painting and Contracting, we value communication with our customers, the importance of working together respectfully, and completing our projects in the most timely manner as possible so that we never compromise the quality of our work.